 - Timely remedial action is undertaken to redress areas of weakness.

-The Audit Committee also reviews and approves PSC’s risk management policy.
+The Audit and Risk Committee also reviews and approves PSC’s risk management policy.